ianastafeva/Tolk_test/README.md

 The user can interact with the newly fine-tuned chatbot through the API.
 However, as explained above, due to integration issues, the chatbot responses don't make sense.

 ## Test chatbots locally
-to test the newly fine-tuned chatbots, the user should quit the API in the terminal and run one of the following commands (one for each chatbot domain):
+to test the newly fine-tuned chatbots, the user should quit the API in the terminal (CTRL+C) and run one of the following commands (one for each chatbot domain):
 >python chat_dialog_test.py

 or